badrouni/DistKGE/README.md

 # DistKGE
 “ChatGPT can answer any questions but AI needs context to answer accurately, that's why you need knowledge graphs.”
+Badrouni Marwa